 There is presently one CESR-B SRF cryomodule installed in the ring housing a single 500MHz cavity.
 Another refurbished cryomodule has been received from RI.
 This cryomodule is sitting as an off-line spare.
-The off-line spare has been successfully tested at Daresbury but not tested as yet at CLS.
+The off-line spare has been successfully tested at Daresbury Diamond but not tested as yet at CLS.
 In the present configuration a failure in the cavity, cryomodule, rf system or cryogenics makes operation vulnerable to significant downtime especially with regard to a problem with a cryomodule.
 If the cryomodule fault forced a swap to the off-line module time would be required to warm the system, remove the existing module, install the spare module, cooldown and condition the cavity to voltage.
 An added risk is the fact that the off-line cryomodule is as yet untested at CLS after shipping and could potentially have been damaged or could potentially be polluted during installation.
 For this reason the SRF system has been correctly identified as the biggest risk in the accelerator operations risk matrix.

-Despite the high risk the Project Plan does not include action items that would address the situation directly.
+Despite the high risk, the Project Plan does not include action items that would address the situation directly.
 The only item in the high priority list is an off-line test of the refurbished cryomodule.
 The test would involve cooling down the cryomodule off-line and performing signal level tests to establish the rf frequency of the cavity.
 The planned off-line test would not guarantee that the accelerating gradient could be reached and in the present high priority plan this would only be known after the module has been swapped out.
 Certainly the off-line test reduces but does not eliminate the risk.
 An off-line test bunker equipped with cryogenic and rf feed would help mitigate this risk further.

 Two other mitigation strategies were mentioned as long term solutions.
 The first involves ordering a new (third) module as a back-up to the off-line (second) module.
 The argument is that a third module reduces the risk inherent in not having a repair facility that forces repair at RI where turn-around has been very slow.
 The solution does not reduce the risk of down-time if the on-line module develops a problem.
 It only reduces the risk of severe downtime due to slow repair times.
 The second solution involves outfitting a 2nd rf station in the ring complete with cryo-feed and rf source.
 In this solution the off-line module would be installed on-line, cooled down and made operational so that either the main module or the back-up module could be used at any time.
 This would mean that down-time from failure in one module could be virtually eliminated.
 Also the second module could be used to augment the cavity voltage should the cavity performance degrade over time.